KaiWong05452/LLMChat/llmchat_api_spec.md

 - Method: POST
 - Input file format: pdf, pptx, docx.
-- Input keys: Form data with file key 'subject_context', and text keys: 'difficulty', 'question_type', 'num_questions', 'num_choices', 'requirement'.
+- Input keys: Form data with file key 'subject_context', and text keys: 'difficulty', 'question_type', 'num_questions', 'num_choices', 'requirement', 'file_name'.
 - Output Json: JSON with the generated questions, with keys of 'Question', 'Answers', 'Correct_answer', 'Explanation'.
 - Output file: Two question documents in docx format: one for the teacher and one for the student.
 - Storage: The uploaded file is stored in the 'uploads' folder, The generated question documents are stored in the 'output' folder.